alchemyplatform/alchemy-sdk-js/README.md

 ## SDK Structure

-The `Alchemy` object returned by `initializeAlchemy()` is an object that holds configuration settings.
+The `Alchemy` object returned by `initializeAlchemy()` provides access to the Alchemy API.
 An optional config object can be passed in when initializing to set your API key, change the network, or specify the max number of retries.

+There are two different patterns for the Alchemy object to be used:

-The `Alchemy` object is then passed into other top-level functions like `getNftsForOwner()` or `getAssetTransfers()`.
-The current supported functions using this pattern are the NFT API endpoints and Alchemy Enhanced APIs.
+1. It can be passed into top-level functions like `getNftsForOwner()` or `getAssetTransfers()`.
+The current supported functions using this pattern are the Alchemy NFT API endpoints and Alchemy Enhanced APIs.

+2. It can be used to generate an Ethers.js provider that allows access to Alchemy Provider-specific [Ethers.js methods](https://docs.ethers.io/v5/single-page/).
+These encompass most standard JSON-RPC requests to the blockchain.

 ## Ethers.js for standard JSON-RPC Calls